 Someone recently told me “I have no reason to think your Jesus ever lived or died.”

-The comment seems absurd to those who live within the orb of Christianity, but are there grounds to question the historical existence of Jesus the Christ?
+The comment seems absurd to those who live within the orb of Christianity, but are there grounds to question the historical existence of Jesus of Nazareth?

 The question really entails two questions.
 The first question has to do with whether this character named Jesus did indeed live two thousand years ago.
 If he did, the second question has to do with whether the nature of this historical figure indeed matched the description passed down to us in the Christian Scriptures.

 Both of these questions are important.
 The first question asks whether secular history attests to the historicity of Jesus the Christ.
 The second question asks whether Jesus has been reshaped beyond recognition over the centuries by legend and myth.